-For service members and their families, moving is a natural part of life — and a perk that offers opportunities to experience new destinations and cultures.
-It's exciting, but it can also be expensive if not done correctly, and those added expenses can lead to financial hardships.
+For service members and their families, moving is a natural part of life.
+It’s also a perk that offers opportunities to experience new destinations and cultures.
+It's exciting, but it can be expensive if not done correctly, and those added expenses can lead to financial hardships.

 1. Start a PCS fund.

 While preparation is critical to guaranteeing a smooth transition, no amount of planning can help you avoid out-of-pocket expenses.
-That's why USAA recommends all service members maintain a PCS fund worth at least $2,000 plus whatever is required to cover additional expenses the military won't cover.
+That's why we recommend all service members maintain a PCS fund worth at least $2,000, plus whatever is required to cover additional expenses the military won't cover.

-What does the PCS fund cover?
-For starters, it can help cover moving things like an RV or a boat, possessions that can't be included in your household goods shipment.
+What does your PCS fund cover?
+For starters, it can help with moving things like an RV or a boat, and possessions that can't be included in your household goods shipment.
 Or maybe you're moving overseas and have a pet that will require quarantining.
-Your goal is to have enough money to cover these expenses, so you don't have to put them on a credit card and go into debt.
+Your goal is to have enough money to cover these expenses so you don't have to put them on a credit card and go into debt.

-Keep in mind that this is above your normal emergency fund of 3 to 6 months of living expenses, which is meant to cover emergency expenses.
+Keep in mind that your PCS fund is separate from your normal emergency fund of three to six months of living expenses, which is meant to cover unexpected expenses.
 A military move isn't an unexpected emergency.
 It's an expense that you can and should plan for.

-If you deplete some or all of it during a military move, have a plan to replenish it before the next one arrives.
+If you deplete some or all of your PCS fund during a military move, have a plan to replenish it before the next one arrives.

 2. Decide on your type of move.

-Will your upcoming move be a full military move, a personally procured move or a combination of both?
-In other words, how much of the heavy lifting will you, personally, do?
-If you're not sure about the difference between a full military move and a personally procured, or do-it-yourself (DITY) move, check out this video for a brief explanation.
+Will your upcoming move be a household goods move, a personally procured move or a combination of both?
+In other words, how much of the heavy lifting will you do yourself?

-Before you decide which type of move is best for your situation, be sure to understand how your personal property is protected in each scenario.
+It's also important that you understand how your personal property is protected in each scenario.

-• In a DITY move, renters insurance may provide limited coverage.
-For example, you may have coverage if your items are stolen from the moving truck, but you probably won't if you drop and break your $4,000 TV — unless, of course, it's covered through a valuable personal property plan or through a technology endorsement.
+- In a PPM move, renters insurance or homeowners insurance may provide limited coverage.
+For example, you may have coverage if your items are stolen from the moving truck, but you probably won't if you drop and break your $4,000 TV unless it's covered through a valuable personal property plan or through a technology endorsement.

-If you hire professional movers and they destroy your TV, which is recorded on your bill of lading, it's probably covered through their insurance.
+If you hire professional movers and they destroy your TV and it's recorded on your bill of lading, it's probably covered through their insurance.
 In that case, your own renters policy could serve as backup.

 The bottom line: Take some time to understand your insurance policies to know when you have coverage and where your risks may be.